italchemy/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-The initial step in the analysis was to calculate the total steps taken per day; days with no data available were removed from the results.
+The initial step in the analysis was to calculate the total steps taken per day; **days with no data available were removed to give a more accurate representation of the available data**.
 The results of the analysis are presented in the histogram below.

 ```r